kimwalisch/simd-popcnt/README.md

 Population count is independent of byte order, so `.popcnt()` gives the same result on little- and big-endian targets.

+## Minimum supported Rust version

+Rust **1.89** (the release that stabilized the AVX512 intrinsics in `std::arch`).
+ARM SVE support additionally requires a nightly toolchain.

 ## CPU architectures

 `simd-popcnt` has hardware-accelerated popcount algorithms for the following CPU